 24. Bilateral trade at about USD 442 million is well below potential.
 The major items of India’s exports are pharmaceutical products, mechanical equipment, vehicle parts, services, optical instruments and equipment.
 India’s import from Uzbekistan consist largely of fruit and vegetable products, services, fertilizers, juice products and extracts, and lubricants.

-As per latest figures provided by the Uzbek Ministry of Investment and Foreign Trade, Uzbekistan’s bilateral trade with India during the last six years is:
+As per figures released by the Uzbek Ministry of Investment and Foreign Trade, Uzbekistan’s bilateral trade with India during the last six years is:

 (in US$ million)